-These waffles would be excellent to make for breakfast over this Thanksgiving weekend.
+These pumpkin Belgian waffles would be excellent to make for breakfast over this Thanksgiving weekend.
 I found this recipe over at My Sister’s Kitchen.
 She said it originally came from Cafe 222 in San Diego and was publish in Gourmet Magazine.
+If this was from a restaurant, I knew it was gonna be good!
 Whether you have guests that you want to impress or just enjoy a great family breakfast these waffles will work.

 They are definitely light and airy, more so than the other pumpkin waffle recipe I have shared before.
 They are also made best in a Belgian waffle maker.
 Another thing I love about this recipe is it doesn’t require separating eggs and whipping the whites.
 So easy to whip together.
 Now they are great with good old butter and syrup, but I had some Blackburn’s Butter Pecan syrup in my cupboard which was also tasty.
 I also think they would be excellent to serve with apple cider syrup or with orange walnut butter and maple syrup.
 Oh YUM!

 - GROUND GINGER

 - 2 1/2 cups all-purpose flour

 - 1/3 cup packed light brown sugar